jdc-cunningham/notebook/DEVLOG.md

 I'm not going to sink too much time into this, I just want a separate entity and that's mostly on the DB side and some minor front end changes

+1:04 PM

+Alright looks like I have everything in a working state, this is all I'll put into this for now gotta go back to reality (me being poor)

 ---

 02/02/2024